cosmos/ibc-go/docs/ibc/middleware/integration.md

 // NOTE: IBC Modules may be initialized any number of times provided they use a separate
 // scopedKeeper and underlying port.

+customKeeper1 := custom.NewKeeper(..., scopedKeeperCustom1, ...)
+customKeeper2 := custom.NewKeeper(..., scopedKeeperCustom2, ...)

 // initialize base IBC applications
 // if you want to create two different stacks with the same base application,
-// they must be given different scopedKeepers and assigned different ports. transferIBCModule := transfer.NewIBCModule(transferKeeper) customIBCModule1 := custom.NewIBCModule(customKeeper, "portCustom1")
+// they must be given different scopedKeepers and assigned different ports. transferIBCModule := transfer.NewIBCModule(transferKeeper) customIBCModule1 := custom.NewIBCModule(customKeeper1, "portCustom1")
-customIBCModule2 := custom.NewIBCModule(customKeeper, "portCustom2")
+customIBCModule2 := custom.NewIBCModule(customKeeper2, "portCustom2")

 // create IBC stacks by combining middleware with base application
 // NOTE: since middleware2 is stateless it does not require a Keeper